 At the termination of the tenancy, the landlord may withhold all or part of the security deposit for unpaid rent, damage due to breach of lease, or damage by the tenant in excess of ordinary wear and tear.

 When a tenant has been evicted or ejected the tenant must send a request for return of the security deposit by first class mail.
-Within 45 days of receiving the request, the landlord must return the deposit with 3% simple interest, minus damages.
+Within 45 days of receiving the request, the landlord must return the deposit with simple interest, minus any damages.